 After these assessments, you’ll be able to make decisions on how to physically shape your land to benefit your soil and plants.

-The slope and contour of your property in relation to the surrounding land can easily be assessed with this online tool.
+The slope and contour of your property in relation to the surrounding land can easily be assessed with this free online tool.

 - In the search bar, type: the area you live,

 - click to make two points to highlight the area you want a contour for.